CambridgeUniversityPress/Stellar-Structure-and-Evolution/README.md

 A number of the figures in the book used the [Modules for Experiments in Stellar Astrophysics (MESA)](https://github.com/MESAHub/mesa) package to compute stellar model data.
-Because MESA calculations can be computationally intensive and require careful setup, all notebooks that used MESA data to make figures  have pre-computed MESA model output files associated with them.
+Because MESA calculations can be computationally intensive and require careful setup, all notebooks that used MESA data to make figures have pre-computed MESA model output files associated with them that were created by Dr. Pinsonneault and his students.

-Some figures used a pre-computed models from the [MESA Isochrones and Stellar Tracks (MIST)](https://waps.cfa.harvard.edu/MIST/) database.
+Another group of figures use pre-computed models from the [MESA Isochrones and Stellar Tracks (MIST)](https://waps.cfa.harvard.edu/MIST/) database.
-Because MIST data requires a special python program to read the raw database files (see the [MIST_codes](https://github.com/jieunchoi/MIST_codes)
+Because MIST data files require a special python program to read (see the [MIST_codes](https://github.com/jieunchoi/MIST_codes)
-GitHub repository), we processed the MIST data used into a pre-extracted form so that the Jupyter notebooks for the figures do not rely on using the larger MIST files directly.
+GitHub repository), we extracted the subset of the MIST data we wanted to plot into ASCII tables so that the Jupyter notebooks for the figures do not require you to install and use the MIST routines or download the very large MIST database files directly.
+If you wish to explore these models beyond the illustrations chosen for this book, we recommend visiting the websites for these tools and citing the work of their creators.

 ### Download and Install